Skreamzz/Ishwikiclone/Adding-a-character-device-to-iSH.md

 ```

 You could also just use DYN_DEV_MAJOR instead of DEV_RTC_MAJOR.
 Assuming
-you don't then make the following addition...
+you don't, then make the following addition...

 ```
 // /dev/rtc